jamie-shark/.dotfiles/README.md

 #### wsl-setup.sh
 * Updates the ubuntu system
 * Installs the terminal emulator and multiplexer 'terminator'
+* install-pulseaudio.sh installs the windows and linux parts required for audio to work.
+Will need the pulseaudio-1.1 folder copying to the C drive once run.

 #### setup.sh
 * Sets global git configs